boschrexroth/ctrlx-automation-sdk/samples-net/README.md

             # deb-src http://security.ubuntu.com/ubuntu/ bionic-security multiverse

-Alternatively you can use the provided  template  _sources.list_ file and copy it from
+Alternatively, you can use the provided template _sources.list_ file and copy it from

             ./samples.net/docs/files/sources.list

 to any directory e.g. _c:/temp/sources.list_

-After that copy the file from there into WSL
+After that, copy the file from there into the virtual machine

             sudo cp /mnt/c/temp/sources.list  /etc/apt

-Update the VS Code Server on WSL:
+Update the VS Code Server on the virtual machine:

-      Run the following commands in your WSL console
+      Run the following commands in your virtual machine console

             code

-## Installation of .NET 5 into WSL
+## Installation of .NET 5 into the virtual machine
 The following steps are based on [this](https://docs.microsoft.com/de-de/dotnet/core/install/linux-ubuntu#1804-) description

-1. Open WSL by Windows -> Start
+1. Open the virtual machine

-            wsl

 2. Add the Microsoft package signing key to your list of trusted keys

-      Run the following commands in your WSL console
+      Run the following commands in your virtual machine console

             wget https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb